Pomegranate-Coding-Group/CritiqueAI/README.md

 # ResumeQuest (Formerly Critique AI)
-CritiqueAI job listing analysis and insight platform built with NextJS, Yarn, and deployed on Vercel
+ResumeQuest is a job listing analysis and insight platform built with NextJS, Yarn, and deployed on Vercel

 Deployment: [https://resumequest.careers](https://resumequest.careers)